OpenDataLiteracy/LIS598-Sp2020-DC2/docs/index.md

 # Introduction to INFX 551 {-}

 This is where I give you an overview of the course and tell you how much $ you will make being a data curator.

+Talk about how the modules will work: Monday lecture about overview of the topic Thursday deeper dive into the topic.